vishvAsa/kalpAntaram/kANe/v1p1/55_saMgraha_or_smRtisagraha.md

 Parāśara, Manu, Yājňavalkya, Yama and Saunaka are cited by naine.673

-The Samgraha or Smộtisamgraha inust have contained a very large number of verses, since the Smộticandrikā alone quotes several hundred verses, from it on 'āhnika, Vyavahāra and Srāddha'.
+The Samgraha or Smṛtisamgraha inust have contained a very large number of verses, since the Smṛticandrikā alone quotes several hundred verses, from it on 'āhnika, Vyavahāra and Srāddha'.
 The Vyavahāra-nirưaya of Varadaraja states ion p.
 324 ) that the view of Sangrahakāra is relied upon by Dhāreśvarabhatta !